-The top of the line mini platform pedal offering from Shimano, a hand-assembled piece of art with some very subtle upgrades.
+The top of the line mini-platform pedal offering from Shimano, a hand-assembled piece of art with some very subtle upgrades.
 These pedals are top dog and the newest version of the Shimano Pedaling Dynamics original clipless mountain bike pedal that debuted in 1990.
-The latest and greatest feature some fancy technology but are they worth the extra dollars?
+The latest and greatest feature some fancy technology, but are they worth the extra dollars?
 For some people, the answer is yes.
-But if you're not counting every gram, the Shimano M520 is drastically less expensive.
+Most of what you're paying for is a weight savings.
+So if you're not counting every gram, the Shimano M520 is drastically less expensive.
 The M520 is 64 grams (18%) heavier than the M9000.

 Cons: Expensive, not enduro rated